 If you would like more detailed information for your region, our international indirect tax guide provides an overview of tax systems in key countries and how you can get further support from Grant Thornton.

-If you have any questions or would like to find out more about how we can help, contact Lorraine Parkin our leader of tax services.
+If you have any questions or would like to find out more about how we can help, contact Lorraine Parkin our tax services leader.